AaltoRSE/snakemake-triton-example/README.md

 The intermediate and final result files will be written to the project root folder under `results/`.

-## How to start working on your workflow
+## How to adapt the project for your own workflow

-In order to adapt the project to your own workflow, start by
+In order to adapt the project to your own workflow, you must do the following:

 1. Replace the workflow in `workflow/Snakefile` with your own.
-2. Add required computational resources to the profile file in `profiles/slurm/config.yaml`.
+2. Add required computational resources for the Snakefile jobs (rules) to the profile file in `profiles/slurm/config.yaml`.
 3. Increase the runtime value in the batch script `snakemake_slurm.sh` so that it is longer than the time it takes to complete the workflow.
 (Start e.g. with 12 hours and increase if necessary.)

-## Develop Snakemake workflow locally
+## Setup and Run Snakemake locally

 Finally, it is often convenient to develop the workflow locally on your own laptop/desktop computer before moving onto Triton to run actual computation-intensive experiments.